etoews/hello-kubernetes/README.md

 # Hello Kubernetes

-A simple web service to say hello to Docker, Kubernetes, or OpenShift using Python 3 and Flask.
+A simple web service to say hello to Docker, Kubernetes, or OpenShift using Python and Flask.
 It's a good first container to run on a new cluster.

+This image is based on the excellent [nicolaka/netshoot](https://hub.docker.com/r/nicolaka/netshoot) image, "a Docker + Kubernetes network trouble-shooting swiss-army container".
+So if you need to do some network debugging you can run this container, open a shell in it, and have a whole toolbox full of networking tools at your fingertips.

 These examples assume you're bringing your own Docker, Kubernetes, or OpenShift environment.